Her Campus Logo Her Campus Logo

 McMaster '25

 Zeenia is a fourth-year student at McMaster University working towards an Honours Bachelor of Science.
 She is passionate about mentoring women in STEM and hopes to play a role in making healthcare more equitable.
-When she isn't studying, you can find her reading, writing, or scrolling through Vogue.
+When she isn't studying, you can find her reading, writing, or flipping through Vogue.